MarcelSzczech/Lamb-Wave-Mode-Isolation-URSS-Programs/README.txt

 -> applies a STFT onto a dummy signal made up of a sinusoidal pulse, which I made for proof of concept.

 'Mode Isolation' is made up of two cells
 -> running the first applies an STFT to a specified signal .txt file, which is assumed to be made up of a time column and then a value column, with no strings.
 The output is plotted as heatmap.
+It works for signals of any length.
 -> make sure the signal file is accessible by the notebook!

 -> the second cell applies an STFT to all the files in a folder (assuming the same structure as was mentioned before) and adds them all together, plotting them onto one heatmap.